On angular measures in axiomatic Euclidean planar geometry

 Archimedes' axiom is essential for avoiding the existence of infinitesimal or infinite lengths, whereas Dedekind's axiom guards against the existence of “point-sized holes” in a line.
 Related is the fact that there is no smallest length; i.e., between any given distinct points $A$ and $B$ another point can be found.
 (A proof is briefly indicated in the figure. $C$ is any point not on the line $\lin{AB}$, then $D$ and $E$ are picked by \ax{B2}, and Pasch's axiom (\ax{B4}) is used to show that $\lin{EC}$ must intersect $\seg{AB}$.)

 Given two lengths $x$ and $y$, we can define their \emph{ratio} $x/y \in (0,\infty)$ by

-Archimedes' axiom guarantees that this ratio is positive and finite, whereas Dedekind's axiom (together with the non-existence of any smallest length) implies that every positive real number is in fact a ratio of lengths.
+Archimedes' axiom guarantees that this ratio is positive and finite, whereas Dede\-kind's axiom (together with the non-existence of any smallest length) implies that every positive real number is a ratio of lengths as defined above.
 Relations like $(x+y)/z=x/z+y/z$ and $x/z<y/z \Leftrightarrow x<y$ are easy to show.

 Having defined ratios, we can now define real multiples of lengths: If $a$ is a positive real number and $u$ is a length, we can define $au$ to be the unique length $x$ so that $x/u=a$.
 We could also fix such a length $u$, call it the unit length, and assign the real number $x/u$ to any length $x$.
 This is customarily done in elementary geometry, but it is by no means necessary.
 One could also assign special names to several such lengths, and use multiples of the resulting “units” to specify lengths, as one does when referring to physical space.